This article explains the relationship between anxiety and muscles that vibrate, shake, jitter, or tremor when used.

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for problematic anxiety and its sensations and symptoms, including the muscles that vibrate, jitter, tremor, or shake when used anxiety symptom.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the muscles that vibrate, jitter, tremor, or shake when used anxiety symptom.

 2. Folk, Jim and Folk, Marilyn.
 “The Stress Response And Anxiety Symptoms.” anxietycentre.com, August 2019.